 Originally, the idea was to provide a brilliant media relations service for clients, to help them work much more effectively with the news media, something which was sadly lacking at the time.

 We have grown from there into a comprehensive communications consultancy with clients across a wide range of industry sectors.
-Our work spans public affairs, media buying, strategy, social media support, sponsorship management, copy writing, training, press office, speech writing … if it involves communication then we will have done it, advised on it or be learning it!
+Our work spans public affairs, strategy, social media support, sponsorship management, copy writing, training, press office, speech writing … if it involves communication then we will have done it, advised on it or be learning it!

 The whole point of DI is to provide a brilliant service for our clients.
 We look after them, and they stay – our biggest clients have recently clocked up more than a decade of working with us.
 In an intensively competitive, and ever-changing, sector, that’s something to be really proud of.